ESCOMP/mizuRoute/README.md

 The NetCDF libraries are compiled with the same compiler as you plan to compile mizuRoute The user may use netcdf test code to check if NetCDF libraries are properly installed,

 4. Compiling the source code (rive network preprocessor and routing program).
 Once you have all the above, you can compile mizuRoute source codes using the following steps: Navigate to your local copy of the mizuRoute directory and go to the build subdirectory.
-The user will have to compile river network preprocessor and routing program separately.

     1. Edit F_MASTER and FC (to your desired compiler).
 You may also need to set NCDF_PATH and you may need to add some extra entries if you are using a different Fortran compiler or your setup is different (if someone wants to contribute an actual configure script that would be great).